 The NC Drill file should be included in Excellon, 2.4 trailing format.
 Separate files may be provided for plated and non-plated holes, but this is not necessary unless a non-plated hole will be drilled through copper.

 Important Tip!
 Because many PCB design software applications require the Drill file to be exported as a separate process from the rest of the design files, this is the most commonly forgotten file.
 Be sure to include this file to prevent manufacturing delays.

 The Board Outline is another file that is often overlooked.
-Depending on the PCB design software application used, this file can either be a stand-alone file or be included within other layer files.
+This file can either be a stand-alone file, or be included within other layer files, depending on the PCB design software application used.
 In any case, the Board Outline identifies the critical outer dimensions of the design and must be known before manufacturing can proceed.